-- Monthly salary of the workers is either given by cash or by cheque as per the ease of the employee with salary slips.
+- The monthly salary of the workers is either given by cash or by cheque as per the ease of the employee with salary slips.

 Management System for employee welfare:

-Management under various departments of the company strive for the welfare of the employee and the employer.
-Concerned bodies exist within various departments that work in the favour of its employees.
+Management under various departments of the company strives for the welfare of the employee and the employer.
+Concerned bodies exist within various departments that work in the favor of its employees.
 Read further to know more about the management system of the company:

 - Senior management representative (SMR) is appointed.
 Irrespective of other responsibilities, he/she ensures that the requirements of the set standards are met.

-- SMR conduct periodic internal audits to check the adequacy and efficacy of the system.
+- SMR conducts periodic internal audits to check the adequacy and efficacy of the system.

 - SMR apprises the management about the result of the internal audits.

 - SMR works on the performance of the social requirement, so as to improve conditions of the management.

 - In performing all the above duties, a non-managerial representative assists the SMR.

 - The representative takes care of the health and safety of workers.